Paying too much for gas Covington? Analysis shows most expensive station - NewsBreak

 Paying too much for gas Covington?
 Analysis shows most expensive station

-According to GasBuddy, the average price in the Covington area was $2.88 per gallon - but stations varied widely, with prices from $2.73 to $3.09 per gallon for regular.
+According to GasBuddy’s data, gas prices in the Covington area ranged from $2.89 per gallon to $2.99, with an average price of $2.95 for regular.

-The most expensive gas in the city Sunday registered at Exxon, at 1725 Us-51.
+As of Sunday, the most expensive gas in the Covington area appeared to be at Exxon, at 1410 S Durant Rd.

-If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Covington area that as of 05:49 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 05:39 PM, Tuesday:

 |Regular